HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Evaluation Results

 \section{Evaluation Results}

-In this section, we first present the overall performance of \method{}.
-We then investigate the effectiveness of various training strategies and examine the role of table representations across different modalities in \method{}.
-Finally, case studies are shown.
+In this section, we first present the overall performance of \method{} and perform ablation studies to evaluate the effectiveness of different training strategies.
+We then conduct further experiments to analyze the reasoning and modality integration abilities of \method{}.
+Finally, we present case studies to illustrate its reasoning process across various scenarios.